hackolade/docker/Studio/README.md

 All commands must be executed in the parent folder of the subfolders described above.
 It is suggested to run commands using the [docker-compose.yml](Dockerfile.app) file, possibly after editing it for your specific needs.

-`docker-compose run --rm hackoladeStudioCLI hackolade validatekey --key=<concurrent-license-key> --identifier=<a-unique-license-user-identifier>`
+`docker-compose run --rm hackoladeStudioCLI validatekey --key=<concurrent-license-key> --identifier=<a-unique-license-user-identifier>`

 **Note:** The license key validation must be repeated for each new Docker image.